shailee2036/Expense-Tracker/README.md

 ## 📈 Future Plans

 ### ☁ **Cloud Migration**
-- Migrate the local React-based expense tracker to AWS Cloud to enhance scalability & performance.
+- Migrate the local React-based expense tracker to AWS Cloud to enhance scalability & performance. ✅
-- Transition from MongoDB to **AWS DynamoDB** for optimized data retrieval.
+- Transition from MongoDB to **AWS DynamoDB** for optimized data retrieval.✅
-- Deploy backend & frontend on **AWS EC2** for reliable hosting.
+- Deploy backend & frontend on **AWS EC2** for reliable hosting. ✅

 ### 🤖 **AI & LLM Integration**
 - AI-based financial insights for **expense optimization**.